OpenGenus/Image-to-Text-in-React/README.md

+# Image-to-Text-in-React
+Web Application to convert Image to Text in React

+## For developing this web application,we are using
+* **React** :-frontend library
+* **tesseract.js** :-It's a pure Javascript library for text orientation and script detection

+Using tesseract library we can easily convert the image to text and also doesn't need any ML model for recognize the text.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).